dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

   - Discussed with Shararoz about dialog mouse movement handler implementation
   - Continued development of Visual Studio plug-in for Unit Test boilerplate
   - Created query for bugs in Geometry team
-  - Investigating bugs that deserve writting unit tests
+  - Investigating bugs that deserve writing unit tests
-  - Removed some redundunt functions in Control submodule
+  - Removed some redundant functions in Control submodule
   - Groomed Sprint backlog

 ## 2021-03-13

-- Visted Forks of the Credit Provincial Park
+- Visited Forks of the Credit Provincial Park
 - Washed ice gripper and skateboard

 ## 2021-03-14